cross-rs/cross/docs/environment_variables.md

 - `CROSS_REMOTE`: Inform `cross` it is using a remote container engine, and use data volumes rather than local bind mounts.
 See [Remote][docs-remote] for more information using remote container engines.
+- `CROSS_REMOTE_COPY_FULL_TARGET_DIR`: Copy the entire target directory back to the host after the build, instead of only the compiler artifacts.
+  Useful when build scripts generate files, such as the `OUT_DIR` contents, that must be available on the host.
 - `QEMU_STRACE`: Get a backtrace of system calls from “foreign” (non x86_64) binaries when using `cross` run.
 - `CARGO_BUILD_TARGET`: Sets the default target, similar to specifying